 Of course, if applicable.
 Be sure to keep medication in original prescription bottles.

-2-week supply of contact lens supplies per week
+2-week supply of contact lens/back up glasses supplies per week

 Again, if applicable.
 But, always pack extra contact lenses, as a supply can quickly be exhausted for unforeseen reasons.